Soreine/Hexode/README.md

 Neverthless, a special behavior is associated to the default route `/`: this endpoint serves the application client.
 The latter is handling all further communications with the application backend.
-In fact, any other endpoints will be JSON-formatted responses (assuming that the client is providing the right `X-Requested-With` header.
-The client is shared in three main parts :
+In fact, any other endpoints will be JSON-formatted responses (assuming that the client is providing the right `X-Requested-With` header (without an appropriate header, the application will just fail with an appropriate message and header).

-- The unrestricted part where a user may attempt to login or to register into the application.
-- The lobby which shows available games and offer a user to either create a new game or join an existing one.
-- The game itself.

 ## Events